Local-global principles for constant reductive groups over semi-global fields: Locally trivial torsors

-We now turn to preparation for proving Theorem~\ref{torsors extend}.
-Let $F$ be a semi-global field with normal crossings model $\XX$.
+As before, let $F$ be a semi-global field with normal crossings model $\XX$.
 Choose sets $\PP, \UU, \BB$ as in Section~\ref{patching subsec}, and let $\Gamma$ be the corresponding reduction graph as defined there.
 To each vertex $v \in \PP \cup \UU$ of $\Gamma$ we associate the field $\kappa(v)$ as before (viz., $\kappa(P)$ or $\kappa(U)$; see the beginning of Section~\ref{factor sec}).
 Following \cite{CHHKPS}, Section~7, we say that the reduction graph $\Gamma$ is a {\em monotonic tree} if it is a tree and there is some vertex $v_0$ (the {\em root}) with the following property: If $v,w$ are vertices of $\Gamma$ and $v$ is the parent of $w$ (i.e., $v,w$ are adjacent, and $v$ lies on the unique (non-repeating) path connecting $v_0$ to $w$) then $\kappa(v) \subseteq \kappa(w)$.

 If $P \in \PP$ lies on the closure of $U \in \UU$, then $\kappa(P)$ necessarily contains $\kappa(U)={\mc O}(\bar U)$; hence if $P$ is the parent of $U$ on a monotonic tree then necessarily $\kappa(P)=\kappa(U)$.
 For that reason, the root of a monotonic tree can always be chosen so as to correspond to some $U_0 \in \UU$; and we will always do so from now on.
 For every vertex $v$ of $\Gamma$, we may consider its {\em distance} from $v_0$; viz., the number of edges in the unique path from $v_0$ to $v$.
 Since each edge connects an element of $\UU$ to an element of $\PP$, the vertices corresponding to elements of $\UU$ have even distance, while those corresponding to elements of $\PP$ have odd distance.